antonDedyaev/Alfa-test-task/README.md

 # Shiba-gram

-This is is a simple React-based SPA that I've created to apply for Frontend trainee position at Alfa-bank.
+This is a simple React-based SPA that I've created to apply for Frontend trainee position at Alfa-bank.

 ## Check the deployed app at: